robnormal/papuascript/README.md

 # Features

 * Line-for-line translation to JavaScript, for easy debugging.
+* Two-way translatable - every JavaScript program has a PapuaScript translation.
-* No new reserved words.
+* No new reserved words (per above)
 * Greatly reduces the need for punctuation without introducing ambiguity.
 * Very concise function definition.
 * Significant whitespace, with simple rules.
-* TODO: Allow significant whitespace to be suspended, a la Haskell's `{}` syntax
+* TODO: Allows significant whitespace to be suspended, a la Haskell's `{}` syntax
 * The `:=` operator is used for assigning values to variables defined in an outer scope, helping you keep track of side